 An HVAC is designed to cool or heat a certain sized area.
 The problem with later introducing a higher quality air filter is that the air flow will decrease to where you do not get proper air flow for heating, cooling or ventilation.
 It also can result in the AC or heat running more often to maintain the temperature which has higher energy costs and creates more stress on the system.

 When to Choose to Upgrade the HVAC

 You are better off upgrading your HVAC system when you have very large spaces to clean.
-While an air purifier can get you the higher levels of air filtration, they often do not do well in larger spaces (larger than 1,500 sq ft).
+While an air purifier can get you the higher levels of air filtration, one device often does not do well in larger spaces (larger than 1,500 sq ft).
 A way to get around this with portable HEPA air purifiers is to use multiple units.

 Upgrading the HVAC is also a good idea if you mainly need to increase ventilation and not as concerned with removing fine particles.